How Many Millionaires Are There in the World? 25+ Millionaire Statistics

 The Number of Millionaires in the United States

-Since most millionaires in the world currently call the US home, it might be interesting to look at what the stats say about American millionaires.
+Since most millionaires in the world currently call the US home, it might be interesting to look at what the numbers say about American millionaires.

 In 2023, 33% percent of American millionaires were women.